 - (c) The Faculty always reserves the right, for reasons of its own, to reject any candidate who may be recommended for this scholarship. - 2.
 The recommendation shall be on the basis of scholarship, Christian character, personality, and promise of growth. - 3.
 The recipient should expect to complete a three- or four-year course at Calvin. - 4.
 The recipient must have fulfilled regular college admission requirements. - 5.
-The recipient should have been in residence at the high school from which he graduates for at least his junior and senior years. - 6.
-Applications should be in the hands of the Registrar not later than May 1.
+The recipient should have been in residence at the high school from which he graduates for at least his junior and senior vears.

-Freshman Scholarship-Public High School Graduates.

-Calvin College offers a scholarship consisting of free tuition for the Freshman year to a member of the graduating class in each of five accredited public high schools of the United States and two in Canada, provided:
+FRESHMAN SCHOLARSHIP-Public High School Graduates.
+Calvin College offers a scholarship consisting of free tuition for the Freshman year to a member of the graduating class in each of three accredited public high schools of the United States, provided: